Celebrating Baisakhi in Punjab

 The story begins with the martyrdom of the nine Sikh Gurus, and the ascension of Guru Gobind Singh.
-When the Muslim ruler Aurungazeb beheaded his father to still the growth of the religion, the tenth Guru decided to instill courage and passion into the peace-loving, agrarian community.
+When the Muslim ruler Aurangzeb beheaded his father to still the growth of the religion, the tenth Guru decided to instill courage and passion into the peace-loving, agrarian community.

 The Baisakhi story has a rich history that dates back to 1699.
 Here, Guru Gobind Singh gave a rousing speech and called upon volunteers from the crowd to give their lives for the cause.
 Five men stepped forward, one at a time, and followed him into his tent.
 Each time the Guru returned alone, fresh blood dripping from his sword.
 However, the five men were all alive and a goat had been slaughtered in their place.

-They became the ‘Panj Para’ (the Beloved Five), and the first members of the ‘Khalsa’ Pure Ones.
+They became the ‘Panj Para’ (the beloved five), and the first members of the ‘Khalsa’ (Pure Ones).
 They had no caste or class demarcation but were a wholly equal community that lives on today and celebrates the founding day of their clan each year.